 Watch out for ingredients and enzymes extracted from mold, like Aspergillopepsin, protease and other ingredients that end in “ase” because they cause allergies and skin irritation.
 These are sometimes added to things like laundry detergent or supplements.
 Also look out for other mold derivatives; I have warned about citric acid for the same reason.
 I personally feel behavior effects from using skin cream that contains citric acid.

-Foods that are thought to be often contaminated (invisibly) with mold include: Tea, coffee, cashews, pistachios, peanuts, corn, fresh okra, fresh basil.
+Foods that are thought to be often contaminated (invisibly) with mold include: Tea, coffee, cashews, pistachios, peanuts, dried fruit, grains, corn, aged cheese, fresh okra, fresh basil, chocolate.

 More information from the S520, mentioned earlier:

 “Using antimicrobials, fungicidal coatings, mold-resistant coatings, or sealants… during mold remediation as a substitute for proper source removal is discouraged.
 If [they are used], remediators should apply them after completion of remediation, and after completion of post-remediation verification, when necessary.”
 [Section 12.2.9 – Clean-Up; page 50]